YejuAhn/gym-superdog-rl/README.txt

         env.reset()

 Gameplay:
-    - The game will automatically close if Superdog dies or shortly after the flagpole is touched
+    - The game will automatically close if Superdog dies or shortly after the goal is touched
     - The game will only accept inputs after the timer has started to decrease (i.e. it will automatically move through the menus and animations)
     - The total reward is the distance on the x axis.